cheminfo/eln-docs/docs/30_structural_analysis/ir/README.md

 ![pickpeak](pickpeak.png)

-Alternatively, the system allows to perform **peak picking automatically** within a certain range and signal-to-noise ratio.
+Alternatively, the system can perform **peak picking automatically** within a certain range and signal-to-noise ratio.

 <Auto/>

-The signal strength is given automatically.
-The categorization `S`, `m` and `w` is done automatically based on the highest and lowest selected peak. `S`for strong, `m` for medium and `w`for weak.
+The signal strength is assigned automatically.
+The categorization `S`, `m`, and `w` is determined automatically based on the highest and lowest selected peaks: `S` for strong, `m` for medium, and `w` for weak.

 In the table below the spectra, you can see the results of the peak picking.
 You can assign to each peak a name and you can delete unwanted peaks.